Alignak-monitoring/alignak/doc/source/11_integration/thruk.rst

   setsebool -P httpd_can_network_connect on

-.. _integration/thruk-usage#using_shinken_with_thruk:
+.. _integration/thruk-usage#using_alignak_with_thruk:

-Using Shinken with Thruk
+Using Alignak with Thruk
 ========================

-Thruk communicates with Shinken through the LiveStatus module.
+Thruk communicates with Alignak through the LiveStatus module.
 If you used the sample configuration, everything should be ready already. :)

 You can review the configuration using the two following steps.